appsignal/appsignal-nodejs/packages/nodejs-ext/.changesets/runningincontainer-function-is-now-available-from-the-extension.md

 type: "add"
 ---

-RunningInContainer function is now available from the extension.
-It checks if the agent is running in a container.
+Implement the `RunningInContainer` function available in the extension.
+It is used to check if the agent is running in a container.